-- Track 1: To be completed three semesters prior to the student's final semester. - Track 2: To be completed during the semester prior to taking ARC 697 Final Project Research, usually the first semester. - Track 3: To be completed three semesters prior to the student's final semester.
+Track 1: If planned, then to be completed three semesters prior to the student's final semester.
+Track 2: Must be completed during the semester prior to taking ARC 697 - Final Project Research, usually the first semester.

+Track 3: If planned, then to be completed three semesters prior to the student's final semester.